pranav2x/Lexio/README.md

 ## 🌐 Using the Application

 1. **Enter a URL** - Paste any website URL into the input field
-2. **Click "Narrate This Site"** - The app will scrape the website content
+2. **Click "Read This Site"** - The app will scrape the website content
 3. **Read the Content** - View the extracted content in a clean, readable format
 4. **Dark Mode** - Toggle between light and dark themes using the button in the top-right